-FUNDAMENTALS OF DENTAL ASSISTING LAB #1DAT01 48 hours 1.5 credits
+FUNDAMENTALS OF DENTAL ASSISTING LAB I #1DAT01 45 hours

 Fundamentals of Dental Assisting Lab I is a performance based course with foundation knowledge lectures.
 Dental assisting skills presented in this section include; hand hygiene, ergonomic positioning, seating and draping patients, lab safety, selection of personal protective equipment (PPE), donning and removal of PPE, selection and implementation of chairside barriers, maintenance of dental units, sterilization of instrumentation, surface disinfection, syringe assembly, sharps removal and disposal, intraoral topical placement, operative tray set ups, Tofflemire/matrix band assembly and application, hand piece and rotary instrument care, and manipulation of dental cements.
 The composition and properties of the dental materials used will be taught at an in-depth level.

-The Dental Science I course is designed for the student gain in-depth knowledge of dental terminology and oral anatomy which includes oral dentition for the adult and child, tooth morphology, dental embryology, and histology.
-Basic pathology with the emphasis on diseases of the oral region is included.
+The Dental Science I course is designed for the student gain in-depth knowledge of dental terminology and oral anatomy which includes oral dentition for the adult and child, complete diagnosis and charting, tooth morphology, caries and periodontal disease, dental embryology, and histology.
 Dental charting instruction and practice are provided in Dental Science.
 This course covers an anatomy and physiology component which discusses cellular tissues, the integumentary system, and the other human organ systems at a familial level.
 The main focus of this subcomponent is placed on the interrelationships of the systems, related terminology, and diseases with emphasis placed on dental related conditions.

 Chairside/Preclinical Laboratory I emphasizes and teaches the dental materials and their applications used at chairside for fourhanded dentistry in general practices.
 The students practice procedures and use multiple materials employed in general dentistry.
 Emphasis is placed on procedures for which the dental assistant is directly responsible.
 The course is designed to prepare the students to chairside assist in their clinical externship and learn the role of a chairside dental assistant.
 The Chairside includes foundation knowledge of the restorative and esthetic dental materials and techniques of procedures including etching and bonding agents, amalgam, and composite procedures.
 The Chairside experience includes chairside practice with the instructing dentist, dental hygienists, and certified dental assistants.
 There is chairside practice in role-playing situations with each other, learning and practicing moisture control and isolation, utilizing a dental dam, studying of instruments and uses, completing tray set-ups, sterilizing, disinfecting, mixing restorative materials, recording procedures, and the caring for instruments and hand pieces.
 The composition and properties of the dental materials used will be taught at an in-depth level.

-This course prepares students to effectively use computers in a dental office environment.
+This course prepares students to use computers in a dental office environment.
 Through hands on activities students will broaden their understanding of computer hardware and software.
-You will explore the operating system, specifically Windows 7, and develop strong MS Word 2013 skills.
+You will use Windows 7, Microsoft Word 2010.

 Infection Control I is a comprehensive study of disease prevention methods.
 All aspects of infection control needed by dental healthcare workers to conduct themselves efficiently and safety in the workplace are taught at an in-depth level.
 Education in the areas of; management and selection of personal protective equipment (PPE), strategies to prevent disease transmission, instrument processing and sterilization, disinfection, aseptic techniques, occupational exposure, selection of safety devices, and immunization of healthcare worker are covered.
 The guidelines and recommendations set forth by the CDC, OSHA, OSAP, and the ADA Infection Control Protocol are core components of this course.

 Expanded Functions with Laboratory is a performance based course which covers the additional delegable dental duties not covered in Chairside and Prosthetics Laboratories.
-Dental assisting skills presented in this section include oral surgery instrumentation, dental sealant application, coronal polishing of primary and adult dentition, the administration of a variety of topical fluoride treatments, application of desensitizing agents, removal of temporary cement, and the monitoring and recording of vital signs as practiced.
+Dental assisting skills presented in this section include fixed prosthetics, oral surgery instrumentation, dental sealant application, coronal polishing of primary and adult dentition, the administration of a variety of topical fluoride treatments, application of desensitizing agents, fabrication bleaching trays and procedure, fabrication and insertion/removal of provisional crowns and bridges, removal of temporary cement, placement and carving of various restorative materials, and the monitoring and recording of vital signs are practiced.
 The composition and properties of the dental materials used will be taught at an in-depth level.
 General lab assignments are part of this course.
-Prerequisite: Fundamentals of Dental Assisting Lab I
+Prerequisite: Fundamentals of Dental Assisting Lab, Prosthetics Lab, and Chairside Lab I

-The second semester involves a detailed study of the anatomy of the head and neck, study of microbial life emphasizing morphological characteristics, physiological activities, and disease production.
-Dental pharmacology is included in this course.
-This course provides instruction in the dental specialties, which include oral surgery, endodontics, periodontics, and implantology.
+The second semester involves a detailed study of the anatomy of the head and neck.
+Basic pathology with the emphasis on diseases of the oral region is included.
+This course provides instruction in the dental specialties, which include oral surgery, orthodontics, endodontics, periodontics, and implantology.
 Dental charting instruction and practice is built upon charting skills acquired in Dental Science II, including dictation, periodontal charting, pediatric charting, and reinforcing electronic charting.
 Nutrition is covered as it relates to oral health and dental caries.
-The value as well as the deficiency of the nutrients are analyzed and related to the body, with emphasis on oral health.
 Modified diets necessary after dental procedures and conditions are presented for the understanding of patient education purposes.
-This course will provide the students with necessary information to perform dietary screenings for dental disease prevention and control under the general supervision of a licensed dentist.
+This course will provide the students with the knowledge needed to react to medical emergencies.
+Pre-requisite: Dental Science I

-Continuation of Chairside Laboratory 1, this course teaches students the techniques used at chairside for fourhanded dentistry concentrating on the dental specialties.
+Continuation of Chairside Laboratory I, this course teaches students the techniques used at chairside for fourhanded dentistry concentrating on the dental specialties.
 Students utilize the skills mastered in Chairside Lab 1 to complete hands-on procedures in periodontics, oral surgery, endodontics, and fixed prosthetics.
 This reinforces the importance of procedure efficiency and application of dental materials, while emphasizing the duties of an expanded functions dental assistant.
-Students will remove sutures, place and remove periodontal dressings, place and remove retraction cords, assist with and secure final impressions and bites, manipulate implant components, and place and remover numerous bands.
+Students will remove sutures, place and remove periodontal dressings, assist on root canal procedures, assist with a complex restoration, and place and remover numerous bands.
 Students will record the procedures with which they assist.
 Prerequisite: Chairside Laboratory I

-DENTAL RADIOLOGY II with LAB #2DAT06 66 hours 2 credits
+DENTAL RADIOLOGY with LAB II #2DAT04 70 hours

 Infection Control II focuses on the current regulatory aspects related to infection control in the dental setting.
 Emphasis is placed on the guidelines and recommendations set forth by the CDC, OSHA, and ADA Infection Control protocol.
 The areas of education and training in this section will include; dental unit water asepsis, management and interpretation of MSDS sheets, dental related environmental hazards, managing chemicals safely, dental waste disposal, a comprehensive study of blood borne pathogens and the OSHA blood borne pathogen standard, emerging diseases, oral and respiratory disease prevention, and CDC prevention guidelines for infection control in dental health care setting.
 Prerequisite: Infection Control I